lukamiletic95/papers/Abstract.md

 Herein, a theoretical analysis on various gossip-based message passing algorithms will be provided, with the goal of finding the most suitable solution to the overhead problem.
 However, achieving that requires paying a price - new algorithms cannot guarantee an outcome, they can only state that there is a high probability for an outcome to occur.

 In addition, algorithms provided here are based on a network of nodes defined in the second section of this paper - *Definitions -> System model*.
-Although the network model if somewhat simplified  in comparison to the actual model used in Tendermint,
+Although the network model if somewhat simplified  in comparison to the actual model used in Tendermint, ideas behind those algorithms could easily be

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTM4MTYxMDcsLTE0NjYwOTY4NjMsLTEyNj
+eyJoaXN0b3J5IjpbLTIxNjgwNTY3LC0xNDY2MDk2ODYzLC0xMj
-MzMDQwNiwxMzE4NjI0NTEwLC05MjAxNDA4MDksMTIzODIyMDI4
+YzMzA0MDYsMTMxODYyNDUxMCwtOTIwMTQwODA5LDEyMzgyMjAy
-MSwtMTI3MDQyMTQ4Miw5Njk2MTY0ODgsMTg2NjYwODUxOCwxNz
+ODEsLTEyNzA0MjE0ODIsOTY5NjE2NDg4LDE4NjY2MDg1MTgsMT
-cyMzE5Nzk1LDQ4MTMxOTU5Nyw3MjUyNTA0NTksLTEwMzg3NzMy
+c3MjMxOTc5NSw0ODEzMTk1OTcsNzI1MjUwNDU5LC0xMDM4Nzcz
-MzcsLTEzOTYzNDE5NCwxNjk5MzQ5NDgyXX0=
+MjM3LC0xMzk2MzQxOTQsMTY5OTM0OTQ4Ml19
 -->